My Neighbour Totoro (play): Background

-The play is based on the 1988 fim My Neighbour Totoro written by Hayao Miyazaki of Studio Ghibli.
+The play is based on the 1988 film My Neighbour Totoro written by Hayao Miyazaki of Studio Ghibli.
 It was adapted by Tom Morton-Smith with music by Joe Hisaishi.
 It is directed by Phelim McDermott, produced by Hisaishi and the Royal Shakespeare Company, in collaboration with Improbable and Nippon TV.
 The play was created with Miyazaki's blessing, on the condition that Hisaishi was involved; Hisaishi had wanted to see an original Japanese-language show performed internationally.
 Morton-Smith began work on the stage adaptation years prior to the play's first production.
 He had difficulty adapting it from film due to its structure, saying that the movie contradicted "everything [he] thought [he] knew about dramatic structure and that he saw his job as "translation as well as adaptation".
 Reviewers comparing the movie and the play have noted that the adaptation has more speaking and greater development of supporting characters, with more emphasis on the interactions between people.
 They have also written of the length, pointing out that it is nearly an hour longer than the film.

 According to Morton-Smith, rehearsals began without the script, with it only being taken into the rehearsal room on the second week.
 Casting of the children were done using adult actors, with Johnny Oleksinski writing in the New York Post that he believed it was due to the need to create Miyazaki's effect of "anime-style young people": child actors would not have been able to capture the same nuances in character.
 However, Nick Curtis of the Evening Standard wrote that it meant that the "tropes of child acting [were] thoroughly overworked".
 Furuhata's portrayal of Kanta received mixed reviews, with Oleksinski calling his performance "tender" and hilarious and Quentin Letts of The Sunday Times writing it was "delightful [and] quirky"; Curtis said that it was a "parody of awkwardness".

 The play makes extensive use of puppets, with puppetmaster Basil Twist saying that "Totoro must be that you want to touch him, that you want to fall asleep on his belly".
 In particular, the Japanese producers strongly advocated for the use of human puppeteers instead of machines: the product was a new "wind spirit" style of puppetry.
 Prototypes were created in San Francisco by Twist, who brought them to London for further work with consultants and McDermott.
 The prototypes were then sent to Jim Henson's Creature Shop in Los Angeles for detailed crafting of the small parts and materials.

 The set was created out of steel base, with an oak veneer, and used shou sugi ban to treat some of the house's wood surfaces.
 Saying that "there's nothing less Japanese" than having plastic leaves to represent the forest, production designer Tom Pye used wood liberally, using two-dimensional layers instead of using three-dimensional props.